-Object programming languages such as Smalltalk have proven to be highly efficient development tools.
+Object programming languages such as Smalltalk are highly efficient development tools.
 Smalltalk exploits inheritance and code reuse and provides the flexibility of modeling real world objects with self-contained software modules.
 Most Smalltalk implementations, however, are memory based, and objects exist only in a single user's image.

-GemStone is based on the Smalltalk object model.
-Like a single-user Smalltalk image, it consists of classes, methods, instances and meta objects.
+Like a single-user Smalltalk image, GemStone consists of classes, methods, instances and meta objects.
 Persistence is established by attaching new objects to other persistent objects.
 All objects are derived from a named root (AllUsers).
 Objects that have been attached and committed to the repository are visible to all other authorized users.

 However, since the GemStone repository is accessed through disk caches, it is not limited in size by available memory.
-A GemStone repository can contain billions of objects, each with a unique object identifier (known as an OOP - object-oriented pointer).
+A GemStone repository can contain billions of objects, each with a unique object identifier (known as an OOP-object-oriented pointer).